 Choreographer: artist who creates with the movement of humans as material.
 In dance terms though, a contemporary dance choreographer is usually considered as a general director of scenic art pieces that include several aesthetic languages (music, visual fine arts, architecture…), all under his creative judgment.

 Contemporary Dance: art whose working material is the movement of humans.
 It doesn´t have fixed or established movement patterns but it’s rather in a continuous search for new forms and dynamics.
 Therefore its dancers make use of varied modern and classical dance techniques to train.
-It produces performances or shows in conventional and non conventional stages (such as theaters or public and private places), having a frequent dialogue with other aesthetic languages such as audiovisual technologies, visual or fine arts, lightning, architecture, music, circus and others.
+It produces performances or shows in conventional and non conventional stages (such as theaters or public and private places), having a frequent dialogue with other aesthetic languages such as audiovisual technologies, visual or fine arts, lighting, architecture, music, circus and others.

 Corporeality: (or corporeity) this is a term used by dance researchers mainly.
 Its introduction is attributed to the French philosopher Michel Bernard.
 It replaces the word ‘body’, under the justification that it is a broader concept that understands the body as an imaginary and malleable matter, a sensitive net with a constant pulse, inseparable from an individual and collective history.